 End Of An Era

-Today Bailey Yard, named for former Union Pacific president Edd H. Bailey, is the world’s largest train yard.
-Covering a massive 2,850 acres, each day Bailey Yard manages 10,000 railroad cars.
-Of those, 3,000 are sorted to make sure the cargo reaches its final destination.
+Today, Bailey Yard, named for former Union Pacific president Edd H. Bailey, is the world’s largest train yard.
+Covering a massive 2,850 acres—reaching a total length of eight miles—each day, Bailey Yard manages 10,000 railroad cars.
+3,000 are sorted to ensure the cargo reaches its final destination.
+The yard is located in the midst of key east-west and north-south corridors on America’s busiest freight rail line, making it a critical component of Union Pacific’s rail network.
 You can see it all from the Golden Spike Tower and Visitor Center in North Platte.

 Bailey Yard has 17 receiving and 16 departure tracks handling 14,000 rail cars every 24 hours.
 3,000 cars are sorted daily in the yard’s eastward and westward yards, nicknamed “hump” yards.
 Using a mound cresting 34 feet for eastbound trains and 20 feet for those heading west, the hump yards allow four cars a minute to roll gently into any of 114 “bowl” tracks.
-Here they become part of trains headed for destinations in the East, West and Gulf Coasts of America, as well as the Canadian and Mexican borders.
-An average of 139 trains per day are largely comprised of raw and finished goods, such as automobiles, coal, grain, corn, sugar, chemicals, and steel along with consumer goods, including electronics, apparel and other retail products.
+Here, they become part of trains headed for destinations in the East, West, and Gulf Coasts of America, as well as the Canadian and Mexican borders.
+An average of 139 trains per day are largely comprised of raw and finished goods, such as automobiles, coal, grain, corn, sugar, chemicals, and steel, along with consumer goods, including electronics, apparel, and other retail products.

 On-Site Car Repair

-Union Pacific’s annual capital investments continue to enhance operational capabilities at Bailey Yard, ensuring safe, reliable and environmentally friendly transportation.
+Union Pacific’s annual capital investments continue to enhance operational capabilities at Bailey Yard, ensuring safe, reliable, and environmentally friendly transportation.

 Command Center